Implementation

 "appLaunchURL":["scheme://path"]

-This key is passed to the issuer’s app when the user clicks on the issuer’s app icon from the back of the pass in Apple Wallet or when the issuer’s app is opened during In-App Verification.
+This key gets passed to your issuer app when users tap your app icon on the back of the pass in Apple Wallet or when your app opens during In-App Verification.

 Defining a custom URL scheme for your app.